Coupling of two conformal field theories and Nakajima-Yoshioka blow-up equations: Combinatorics

 Therefore, for $k=1$ first multipliers in \eqref{eq:chi=chichi} are equal to the characters of $(2,5)$ minimal model (due to \eqref{eq:chi22r+1}) and the second equal to characters of $(3,5)$ minimal model.
 So for $k=1$ the combinatorial identity \eqref{eq:chi=chichi} is equivalent to \eqref{eq:chi_sl2Vir2535}.

 For $k>1$ the sums over $\Sigma_{l,k}^{-,r}$ should coincide with certain coset characters.
-There supposed to exist a generalization of the Theorem \ref{th:Ur} which relates Urod algebra for $\Asl(2)$ on the level $k$ and product of minimal model $\calM_{2/2k+3}$ and these coset algebras.
+It is natural to conjecture the isomorphism of product these coset algebra with minimal model $\calM_{2/(2k+3)}$ and Urod algebra for $\Asl(2)$ on the level $k$ (similarly to the Theorem \ref{th:Ur}).